Where to Enjoy Clase Azul Tequilas and Mezcals in Dallas

 Clase Azul Tequila Gold is inspired by spectacular Mexican sunsets.

 The Geisha's Passion cocktail at Georgie.
-The Poncho Villa margarita with Clase Azul Tequila Ultra at The Mexican
+(Courtesy of Clase Azul Mexico)

-The Poncho Villa margarita with Clase Azul Tequila Ultra at The Mexican.
+The Pancho Villa margarita with Clase Azul Tequila Ultra at The Mexican.
 (Courtesy of The Mexican)

 Classic Margarita with Clase Azul Tequila Plata at Joey.
 (Courtesy of Clase Azul Mexico)